 Hear another Goodwill myth or something else about us that doesn’t seem to add up?
 Email us at email@example.com or direct message us on social media.
 We’re happy to talk about anything and everything we do.
 Once you know more about us, we’re sure you’ll be even more proud to shop or donate to Goodwill Industries of Greater Cleveland and East Central Ohio.

-Should you choose to support Goodwill once you’ve done your research, you can donate online by clicking here.
+Should you choose to support Goodwill once you’ve done your research, you can make an online donation.